How to Avoid and Handle Difficult Calvings

 Most breeding companys now measure ease of calving as well as size of calf. theses companys will help you decided on the right bull for you.
 Calving complications can have both long and short term effects on the the cow as well as costing extra time and money.

 Difficult calvings can result in infertility, lack of production, taking longer to get going due to not eating and drinking, milk fever or in worse cases culling.
-Two things to remember; good nutrition and choice of bull.
+Three things to remember; goo pelvis size, "fit not fat" and choice of bull.
 If you require any further infomation please ring 01772 690131